How to Hold a Tennis Racket: 5 Grips Every Player Should Know

 Two-Handed Backhand

 The dominant hand holds a Continental grip, and the non-dominant hand wraps on above it in a loose Eastern forehand grip, doing most of the actual work.
-Coaches like it for beginners because of the added stability, and it’s the grip a large share of tour professionals still use.
+Coaches like it for beginners because of the added stability.
+The grip is only the starting point, so pair it with the turn, contact, and finish covered in our guide to hitting a tennis backhand.

 How to Practice Grip Changes